Letter from the Editor

 Three years on, we have just reached over 28,000 ethical, organic and nature loving followers on twitter and it was a great morale boost to our little team to recently get a tweet from Triodos, the ethical bank.
 The Ethical Hedonist was twice voted into the top 100 Ethical Opinion Formers on Social Media in 2016.

-More Ethical Media for Nature and the Planet – Coming Soon to @crowdfunderuk
+More Ethical Media for Nature and the Planet – Launching this Friday @crowdfunderuk

 Now all aboard for an ethical media for nature and the planet revolution!
 Alison Jane – Editor-in-Chief